BlissRoms-x86/manifest/README.md

       blissBranch: select which bliss branch to sync, default is p9.0

+      After the sync is finished

+        $ bash build-treble.sh -s arm64_a_gapps (to build armA 64bit with gapps built in)

 Celadon EFI (Android-IA) build options explained:

       Usage: $ bash build-efi.sh options buildVariants blissBranch